COVID Variants and the Vaccine

 They can become more easily passed from one person to another than the original strain or variants.
 They could also become more or less likely to cause serious illness.

-Do the Vaccines Work Against the New Strains?
+Do the Vaccines and Boosters Work Against the New Strains?

 The simple answer is yes.